 TCARE (Tailored Caregiver Assessment and Referral) is a caregiver assessment tool that focuses on the needs of the family caregiver.
 Through a series of questions, we can determine those areas of stress that can lead to caregiver burnout.
 After an assessment has been completed, one of our Caregiver Care Managers will develop an individualized care plan to help the family caregiver manage their role and identity as a caregiver.
 Our staff will help get you connected to local support groups, counseling, caregiver support and education, financial assistance, benefits counseling, and respite to reduce stressors.

-The Caregiver Support Group meets the last Monday of every month starting January 2024.
-This is a safe place to discuss the stresses, challenges, & rewards of providing care for a loved one.
+The Caregiver Support Group (not Dementia-related) meets the second Wednesday of every month at 3 p.m. at SWIRCA.
+You do not need to register to attend these sessions.
+This is a safe place to discuss the stresses, challenges and rewards of providing care for a loved one.